 It could be that employees have ideas or suggestions which are simply impractical or do not achieve the business aim.

-In this case, your obligation is to demonstrate that you have given due consideration to what has been raised and to explain to the employee which it is not a viable alternative to your plan.
+In this case, your obligation is to demonstrate that you have given due consideration to what has been raised.
+You then need to explain to the employee why it is not a viable alternative to redundancy.

 7. What If Employees Refuse to Engage with the Process?

-You can’t force people to engage with consultation and there are circumstances in which employees simply want the process to be over, they don’t want to contribute to the discussion and really do not understand why they must.
+You can’t force people to engage with consultation and there are circumstances in which employees simply want the process to be over.
+They won’t want to contribute to the discussion and really do not understand why they must.

 In these circumstances, all you can do is encourage them to attend meetings and give them every opportunity to change their mind.